Cynthia Basinet is a multi-talented American actress, singer, supermodel, activist, and mother from the San Fernando Valley, Los Angeles county.

 America has lived in a bubble, staring at themselves in their yoga pants and undies and all for so long that they forgot to do anything.
 I mean, how could I do selfies?
 I was a single mom.
 Didn’t use a phone to chat till my son was in bed.
 Had one of those stupid beepers which had LED readouts for emergencies and my agent.

 My son was my whole life.
-As were my kid, god kids, men and friends.
-We seem to have lost the love in lieu of fake everything.
+As were my kid, god kids, men, and friends.
+We seem to have lost love in lieu of fake everything.
 And now we have a President which is the accumulation of all that media manipulation and men’s hatred to women and women fighting with women.
 A perfect storm of hate we are exporting just to sell product!
 Everything is a 'snark' and no one takes responsibility for being wrong.

 Cynthia Basinet is no stranger to social activism.
-In the early 2001, she became the figurehead and spokeswoman for the plight of the Sahrawi people.
-Sahrawi are a nation of nomadic tribes, ethnically mixed descendants of Berbers, Arabs, and Black Africans, who call the Western Sahara their ancestral home.
+In early 2001, she became the figurehead and spokeswoman for the plight of the Sahrawi people.
+Sahrawi are a nation of nomadic tribes, ethnically mixed descendants of Berbers, Arabs, and Black Africans, who call Western Sahara their ancestral home.

 The Sahrawi have always been fiercely independent.
 From the 17th century onwards the nomads banded together to defend their homeland against exploratory expeditions by the Spanish and Portuguese.
 At the Conference of Berlin in 1884, - the great colonial shakedown at which the African continent was carved up into various zones of influence - Spain obtained a protectorate in the Sahrawis’ homeland that would eventually become known as the Spanish Sahara.

-Spanish colonisation did not come easy however and it was not until the 1930s that Spain, with the help of the French, was able to “pacify” the Sahrawis.
-The Western Sahara is still a disputed territory claimed by both the Kingdom of Morocco and the Polisario Front.
+Spanish colonization did not come easy however and it was not until the 1930s that Spain, with the help of the French, was able to “pacify” the Sahrawis.
+Western Sahara is still a disputed territory claimed by both the Kingdom of Morocco and the Polisario Front.
 It is listed by the United Nations (UN) as a non-decolonized territory and is thus included in the United Nations list of Non-Self-Governing Territories.

 How did you come about the knowledge of the Sahrawi refugees and their plight?
-What was it, in terms of your humanitarian work, that drew you to this relatively small and lesser known group of “Inhabitants of the Desert”?
+What was it, in terms of your humanitarian work, that drew you to this relatively small and lesser-known group of “Inhabitants of the Desert”?

 I am so impressed by your research and understanding of the Saharwian plight.
 My entire journey was a dream lived via effective altruism that took decades to see come to fruition with the success of “Santa Baby”.

-My path of self determination, to visibility and independence, echoed the sentiments that paralleled with the rights of many.
+My path of self-determination, to visibility and independence, echoed the sentiments that paralleled with the rights of many.
 This had caught the attention of Mr.Carlos Wilson of the US-WSF, United States Western Sahara Fund.
-They extended an invitation to me to visit the camps along with Suzanne Scholte (later garnering Seoul Peace Prize), Senator Ted Kennedy’s staff select, the Swedish dignitaries and many other NGO's.
+They extended an invitation to me to visit the camps along with Suzanne Scholte (later garnering Seoul Peace Prize), Senator Ted Kennedy’s staff select, the Swedish dignitaries, and many other NGOs.